rupanand123/Meghana-Portolio/README.md

-# Rupanand Palakurthi | AI & Full Stack Developer Portfolio
+# PALLEM MEGHANA NAGA RAJESWARI | AI & Full Stack Developer Portfolio

 An editorial-style, high-fidelity portfolio website built with React, Tailwind CSS, and Framer Motion.
 This site showcases the professional profile, projects, and technical competencies of Rupanand Palakurthi.